openSUSE/mentoring/templates/gsoc.md

  (Thanks to Teo Mrnjavac for the awesome [blog article](http://teom.org/blog/kde/how-to-write-a-kick-ass-proposal-for-google-summer-of-code/))

-There are plenty of blog articles out there how to write a good GSoC proposal.
+There are plenty of blog articles out there on how to write a good GSoC proposal.
-Contact your mentor early and to get to know his expectations.
-Just copy and paste the description from the mentoring project issue won't work!
+Contact your mentor early and to get to know them and their expectations.
+Just copying and pasting the description from the mentoring project issue won't work!